iFR-ACSO/TAC25-Inf-MPC/README.md

 ### Overview Files

-For the CBF-CLF-QP and infinetesimal MPC scheme the user finds a synthesis to compute the terminal conditions.
+For the CBF-CLF-QP and infinetesimal MPC scheme the user finds a synthesis script to compute the terminal conditions.
 These use an initial guess, which is loaded from a `.mat` file.
 Once the synthesis is done, the terminal conditions are also stored in a `.mat` file.
 This `.mat` files are the